-- FC-3.3.5 Investment firm licensees must instruct their appointed firm to produce the report referred to in Paragraph FC-3.3.1^B (d).
-The report must be submitted to the CBB by the 30th of April of the following year.
-The findings of this review must be received and acted upon by the licensee. - FC-3.3.6 The appointed firm may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in Paragraph FC-3.3.5.
+Investment firm licensees must instruct their appointed firm to produce the report referred to in Paragraph FC-3.3.1B (d).
+The report must be submitted to the CBB by the 30th of June of the following year.
+The findings of this review must be received and acted upon by the licensee.

+FC-3.3.6 The appointed firm may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in Paragraph FC-3.3.5.

-The four reports referred to in Paragraph FC-3.3.1^B must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of each year.
+The reports referred to in Subparagraphs (a), (b) and (c) FC-3.3.1B must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of each year.